tcardlab/STDB-VM/README.md

 - [ ] Pure semver support so you don't have to be picky with tag names
     - https://docs.npmjs.com/cli/v6/using-npm/semver
 - [ ] Use loading bar component for downloads
+- [ ] rmdb cmd to remove db's in .spacetime/versions

 Another question is whether to wrap the whole app in vue or whether to just use components as needed.